 The complexity of tasks in managing construction projects calls for efficient solutions to simplify and keep track of these processes effectively.
 Listed below are some of the most common tools used in construction management.

 A daily construction log provides basic information about the day-to-day site operations of construction workers.
 It outlines relevant tasks, updates, issues, and other essential details for coordinating effectively across different workstreams.
 Some examples of daily logs include the following:

-A construction field report—also known as a site report, progress report, and inspection report—is a document created during routine site inspections.
+A construction field report—also known as a site report, progress report, and inspection report—is a document created during routine site inspections and other tasks such as excavations and backfillings.
 Through this document, stakeholders can have a clear overview of status updates, tasks, changes, and other relevant information observed in the construction premises.

 With accurate field reports, construction teams can identify deficiencies before they worsen, avoid miscommunication among parties, and reduce construction delays.